ferrolive/Language_Recognizer/README.md

-# Language_Recognizer
+# Language Recognizer
 A simple function to help recognize languages based in a dictionary.

-Just a simple function to improve language recognization.
+Just a simple function to help with language recognization.